wp-cli/embed-command/README.md

 * format
 * endpoint

-These fields are optionally available:
+This field is optionally available:

-* name
-* https
-* since
+* regex

 **EXAMPLES**